 Health Benefits of Mediterranean Foods

-While research on the health benefits of Mediterranean-style eating is ongoing, a major study recently found that the Mediterranean diet lowers the risk of a heart attack, stroke, or cardiovascular death in high-risk individuals by 30 percent.
+While new studies on the health benefits of Mediterranean-style eating comes out almost daily, one major study is still widely regarded: It found that the Mediterranean diet lowers the risk of a heart attack, stroke, or cardiovascular death in high-risk individuals by 30 percent.

 The findings showed that the participants on both versions of the Mediterranean diet significantly lowered their cardiovascular risk, while the participants on the low-fat diet did not.
 The one caveat, as the study’s researchers pointed out, is that more research still needs to be conducted to determine whether the Mediterranean diet could benefit individuals who are at low risk for cardiovascular disease.
 However, the study’s coordinator, Dr. Ramon Estruch, a professor of medicine at the University of Barcelona, expects that the Mediterranean diet has the potential to help low-risk individuals as well as people at high-risk, and suggests that developing Mediterranean diet–style eating habits during childhood is the best way to reap the heart-healthy benefits over the long run.

 Weight-loss was not a benefit cited in this study, but an earlier PREDIMED study comparing the Mediterranean-style diet with a low-fat diet found that those on the Mediterranean diet had better blood sugar, better blood pressure, better LDL to HDL cholesterol ratios, and lower levels of C-reactive protein (a measure of inflammation) than those on the low-fat regimens — and they also lost weight.

 Since the basic principles of the South Beach Diet are in tune with the Mediterranean way of eating, many people on our diet have experienced these same health benefits along with weight loss, particularly since exercise is also a key component of our plan.